ckeditor/ckeditor4-docs/guides/dev/features/notifications/README.md

 		} );
 		notification1.show();

-		// Use shortuct - it has the same result as above. var notification2 = editor.showNotification( 'Error occurred', 'warning' );
+		// Use shortcut - it has the same result as above. var notification2 = editor.showNotification( 'Error occurred', 'warning' );
 	} );